 Welcome to the online home of the University of Iowa Technology Institute.
-Here you can learn about our more than 200 faculty, staff, fellows, and graduate and undergraduate students, the life-changing innovations we invent and refine, our 35 labs, and mature technology that provides real-world solutions for our partners at the Department of Defense, NASA, private industry and many others.
+Here you can learn about our more than 200 faculty, staff, fellows, and graduate and undergraduate students, the life-changing innovations we invent and refine, our more than 30 labs, and mature technology that provides real-world solutions for our partners at the Department of Defense, NASA, private industry and many others.

 Since our founding in 1981, we've spent nearly 40 years growing and adapting to solve problems in Iowa and beyond as the Center for Computer-Aided Design.
 From the creation of the first driving simulator in the nation to the development of the most advanced virtual human, we have provided a unique environment for research.